LOVE-DOCTOR/love-doctor/README.md

    > Flask, FastAPI

 ## Projects
-1. Currently working on on building a machine learning library
+1. Built a library
    > In order to make testing several machine learning models on a dataset easier, [MultiTrain](https://github.com/LOVE-DOCTOR/train-with-models) was developed.
 Using [MultiTrain](https://github.com/LOVE-DOCTOR/train-with-models), you may retrieve a dataframe with all machine learning models available for the task and the outcomes of their evaluation metrics with only one line of code.

 ## 📋 Goals
    ![Python](https://img.shields.io/badge/-Python-black?style=plastic&logo=Python)
-1. Level up my skills in python from intermediate to advanced.
+1. Continually improve on myself by working on more projects

 ## 😄 Core Interests
 1. Natural Language Processing
+2. Conmputer Vision
-2. Reinforcement Learning
+3. Reinforcement Learning
-3. Deep Reinforcement Learning
+4. Deep Reinforcement Learning

 ## 🔎 Looking for
-1. Internship opportunities.
+1. Fulltime Job opportunities.
 2. Co-Founder positions
-3. Full time jobs
+3. Freelancing Job opportunities

 ## 📳 Contact Me